AdaCore/spark2014/lrm/source/subprograms.rst

 There are no verification rules associated with a Global aspect of a subprogram declaration.
-The rules given in the Subprogram Bodies section under Global aspects are checked when a subprogram body is a analysed.
+The rules given in the Subprogram Bodies section under Global aspects are checked when a subprogram body is a analyzed.

 .. centered:: **Examples**